bgamari/ghc-wiki-import/commentary/compiler/derive-functor.md

 >

 1. The data type's last type variable cannot used in a `-XDatatypeContexts` constraint.
 For example, `data Ord a => O a = O a deriving Functor` would be rejected.

+In addition, GHC performs checks for certain classes only:

+1. For derived `Foldable` and `Traversable` instances, a data type cannot use function types.
+This restriction does not apply to derived `Functor` instances, however.
-1. The data type's last type variable must be truly universally quantified, i.e., it must not have any class or equality constraints.
+1. For derived `Functor` and `Traversable` instances, the data type's last type variable must be truly universally quantified, i.e., it must not have any class or equality constraints.
 This means that the following is legal:

 ```
 data T a b where